fireharp/cursor-rules/PROGRESS.md

 - CursorRules.setup detects project type and adds appropriate templates
 - Project detection checks for package.json, setup.py, requirements.txt, etc.
 - Testing can be done with example projects in go-claude/examples/

+## TS: 2025-03-22 14:47:26 CET

+## PROBLEM: Deprecated io/ioutil package usage in cursor-rules CLI tool

+WHAT WAS DONE:

+- Replaced deprecated io/ioutil import with os package
+- Replaced ioutil.ReadFile with os.ReadFile
+- Ensured code is compliant with Go 1.16+ recommendations

+---

+MEMO:

+- The io/ioutil package was deprecated in Go 1.16
+- Its functionality is now provided by package io or package os
+- For file reading/writing, os.ReadFile and os.WriteFile should be used instead of ioutil.ReadFile and ioutil.WriteFile
+- For other I/O operations, equivalent functions are available in the io and os packages

+## TS: 2025-03-22 19:27:09 CET

+## PROBLEM: Need to plan implementation of a package manager-style API for cursor rules

+WHAT WAS DONE:

+- Created task.md file with detailed implementation plan
+- Outlined 5 major steps for adding package manager functionality
+- Designed two-layer architecture approach with low-level manager package and high-level CLI commands
+- Documented necessary changes to existing code while maintaining backward compatibility

+---

+MEMO:
+The package manager-style API will provide npm-like functionality (add, remove, upgrade, list) while tracking installed rules in a lockfile.
+This approach allows for more granular management of rules and creates a foundation for future features like versioning and remote rule repositories.

+## TS: 2025-03-22 19:36:33 CET

+## PROBLEM: Need to address code review feedback for the package manager-style API implementation

+WHAT WAS DONE:

+- Fixed a critical bug where template modifications weren't updating the global map
+- Added comprehensive test suite for the manager package with 7 test functions
+- Verified proper operation of LockFile operations and rule management functions
+- Updated README.md with documentation and examples for the new package manager commands
+- Ensured consistent error handling throughout the codebase
+- Made minor improvements to code readability and maintainability

+---

+MEMO:
+The package manager API is now fully functional with proper test coverage.
+The LockFile approach works well for tracking installed rules, and all core functions (add, remove, upgrade, list) have been tested for both normal operation and edge cases.
+The main bug found in the review (template modifications not being stored in the global map) has been fixed, ensuring that template content changes are correctly persisted.

+## TS: 2025-03-22 20:30:00 CET

+## PROBLEM: Need to implement package manager-style API for cursor rules

+WHAT WAS DONE:

+- Created pkg/manager package with core rule management functions
+- Implemented LockFile structure for tracking installed rules
+- Added AddRule, RemoveRule, UpgradeRule, and ListInstalledRules functions
+- Updated main.go to support new subcommands (add, remove, upgrade, list)
+- Refactored existing init and setup commands to use the manager package
+- Maintained backward compatibility with flag-style syntax
+- Added comprehensive help information via showHelp() function

+---

+MEMO:
+The package manager implementation is now functional and provides npm-like commands for managing cursor rules.
+Rules are tracked in a cursor-rules.lock file in the .cursor/rules directory.
+The existing functionality is preserved while adding new capabilities.
+Next steps would be to add tests and update documentation.

+## TS: 2025-03-22 22:23:15 CET

+## PROBLEM: Need to extend cursor-rules manager to support multiple reference types (local/GitHub)

+WHAT WAS DONE:

+- Created a detailed task plan for enhancing the lockfile structure to support various reference types
+- Designed an improved RuleSource structure that can track source type, reference path, git ref, etc.
+- Outlined implementation approach for handling local files, GitHub single files, and GitHub directories
+- Identified required CLI changes to support the new reference types
+- Planned backward compatibility to ensure existing functionality continues to work

+---

+MEMO:
+This enhancement will transform cursor-rules into a true package manager, similar to npm or pip, allowing users to reference rules from various sources (local files, GitHub URLs with commits/tags/branches, directories) while maintaining reproducibility and upgrade paths.
+The RuleSource structure will provide the metadata needed to properly track where each rule came from and how to upgrade it.

+## TS: 2025-03-22 22:29:12 CET

+## PROBLEM: Enhanced version of the rule reference management implementation completed

+WHAT WAS DONE:

+- Completed the implementation of enhanced lockfile structure for multiple reference types
+- Added tests to verify correct functionality of AddRuleByReference, UpgradeRule, and RemoveRule
+- Updated documentation in README.md with comprehensive examples
+- Maintained backward compatibility with existing functionality
+- Completed all marked tasks in the task-reference-enhancement.md file

+---

+MEMO:
+The cursor-rules tool now functions as a flexible, package manager-style system that can handle multiple types of references, including local files and GitHub URLs.
+It maintains backward compatibility with the existing built-in template system while providing powerful new features.
+The implementation includes proper error handling, type safety, and comprehensive testing.
+Future enhancements could include completing the GitHub directory support and implementing commit resolution for branch references.

+## TS: 2025-03-22 22:44:27 CET

+## PROBLEM: Need to add support for storing lockfile in project root

+WHAT WAS DONE:

+- Implemented a configurable lockfile location system that allows storing cursor-rules.lock in project root
+- Added functions to check both possible lockfile locations and migrate between them
+- Created SetLockFileLocation function to handle setting and migration of lockfile
+- Added set-lock-location CLI command with --root flag to control lockfile location
+- Updated documentation in README.md to explain the feature
+- Added comprehensive migration support to automatically move lockfiles when location changes
+- Maintained backward compatibility by checking both locations when loading

+---

+MEMO:
+The lockfile location feature provides flexibility for users who prefer to have the cursor-rules.lock file visible in their project root for version control or easier access.
+The implementation ensures that existing functionality continues to work, and users can easily switch between locations with a simple command.
+Both locations are checked when loading, ensuring a smooth transition when the location is changed.

+## TS: 2025-03-22 22:50:09 CET

+## PROBLEM: Need to sync and track local rules that exist in the filesystem but not in the lockfile

+WHAT WAS DONE:

+- Implemented SyncLocalRules function to scan the .cursor/rules directory for all .mdc files
+- Added automatic rule syncing to the list command to ensure the lockfile reflects all rules
+- Enhanced file detection to handle both top-level rule files and rules in subdirectories
+- Fixed path handling to get correct relative paths for locally installed rules
+- Added display of newly discovered local rules for better user visibility
+- Ensured compatibility with both directly added rules and GitHub-sourced rules

+---

+MEMO:
+The sync functionality automatically detects and registers any .mdc files that exist in the rules directory but aren't tracked in the lockfile.
+This fixes the issue where rules physically present in the filesystem weren't showing up in the `list` command output.
+This ensures greater visibility of all available rules and provides a more accurate representation of the cursor rules state, bringing the rules directory and lockfile into sync.

+## TS: 2025-03-23 00:28:09 CET

+## PROBLEM: Need to release version 0.1.4 of cursor-rules CLI tool

+WHAT WAS DONE:

+- Executed complete release process
+- Updated version in taskfile.yml from 0.1.3 to 0.1.4
+- Updated CHANGELOG.md with v0.1.4 section
+- Verified code with go fmt, go vet, and tests
+- Validated GoReleaser configuration
+- Created and pushed git tag v0.1.4 to trigger release workflow
+- Set up automatic Homebrew formula update

+---

+MEMO:

+- Release workflow builds binaries for Linux, macOS, and Windows
+- Release assets automatically uploaded to GitHub Releases
+- Homebrew formula automatically updated in fireharp/homebrew-tap
+- Future releases should follow same process: update version, update changelog, commit, tag, push